uselesstechjunks/leetcode/docs/source/dsa/range.rst

 	- Problem: Find the minimum value in every sliding window of size :math:`k`.
 	- Hints: Maintain a monotonic queue for minimums.

-Advanced Problems
+Interview Problems
 --------------------------------------------------------------------------------
 #.
 Sliding Window Maximum

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: Find the maximum element in every sliding window of size :math:`k` in an array.
 		- Hints: Use a monotonic deque to store indices of potential maxima, maintaining decreasing order.

-	- Advanced Variants

 	#.
 Dynamic Data (Real-Time Updates)

 		- Change: The array is dynamic, and elements can be added/removed in real-time.
 		- Hints: Use a Segment Tree or Fenwick Tree to track maxima in specific ranges.

 	#.
 Multiple Queries

 		- Change: Instead of just one pass, answer multiple queries of the form :math:`[L, R]` to find the maximum in subarrays.
 		- Hints: Preprocess with a Sparse Table (for static queries) or Segment Tree (for dynamic updates).

 #.
 Largest Rectangle in Histogram

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: Find the area of the largest rectangle that can be formed in a histogram.
 		- Hints: Use a monotonic stack to find the next smaller and previous smaller heights for each bar.

-	- Advanced Variants

 	#.
 2D Matrix (Maximal Rectangle)

 		- Change: Extend the to a binary matrix to find the largest rectangle containing only 1s.
 		- Hints: Treat each row as a histogram and use the stack approach iteratively.

 	#.
 Dynamic Histogram Updates

 		- Change: Allow updates to histogram heights and dynamically compute the largest rectangle.
 		- Hints: Use a Segment Tree to store and query the largest rectangle efficiently.

 #.
 Trapping Rain Water

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: Given an array of heights, calculate the total water trapped after rain.
 		- Hints: Use two-pointer technique or monotonic stack to find bounds for water levels.

-	- Advanced Variants

 	#.
 Dynamic Updates

 		- Change: Heights can be updated, and the total trapped water must be recalculated efficiently.
 		- Hints: Use a Fenwick Tree to maintain prefix max values and efficiently compute water levels.

 	#.
 Multiple Queries

-			- Change: For multiple ranges :math:`[L, R]` , calculate the water trapped in those ranges.
+		- Change: For multiple ranges :math:`[L, R]`, calculate the water trapped in those ranges.
 		- Hints: Precompute prefix max/min values for efficient range queries.

 #.
 Next Greater Element (NGE)

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: For an array, find the next greater element for each element.
 		- Hints: Use a monotonic stack while iterating from the end of the array.

-	- Advanced Variants

 	#.
 Circular Array

 		- Change: The array is circular, so elements wrap around.
 		- Hints: Simulate wrapping by iterating twice through the array with a stack.

 	#.
 Dynamic Updates

 		- Change: Support updates to the array and answer NGE queries efficiently.
 		- Hints: Use a Segment Tree or Ordered Set to dynamically track and query next greater elements.

 #.
 Range Sum Query

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: Given an array, calculate the sum of elements in a range :math:`[L, R]` .
 		- Hints: Use a prefix sum array for efficient range queries.

-	- Advanced Variants

 	#.
 Dynamic Updates

 		- Change: Allow updates to the array and answer range sum queries.
 		- Hints: Use a Fenwick Tree or Segment Tree for :math:`O(\log n)` updates and queries.

 	#.
 Range Sum with Modulo or Constraints

-			- Change: Add a constraint to compute range sums modulo :math:`k` , or find if the sum in a range satisfies certain conditions.
+		- Change: Add a constraint to compute range sums modulo :math:`k`, or find if the sum in a range satisfies certain conditions.
 		- Hints: Use a Segment Tree with custom lazy propagation to handle constraints.

 #.
 Stock Span Problem

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: For each day’s stock price, find the number of consecutive days before it with a price less than or equal to the current day.
 		- Hints: Use a monotonic stack to track indices.

-	- Advanced Variants

 	#.
 Dynamic Price Updates

 		- Change: Allow updates to stock prices and recalculate the span dynamically.
 		- Hints: Use a Segment Tree to maintain range queries for stock prices.

 	#.
 Multiple Queries for Ranges

 		- Change: Answer span queries for multiple subranges :math:`[L, R]` .
 		- Hints: Combine Segment Tree or Sparse Table with preprocessing for efficient queries.

 #.
 Sum of Subarray Minimums

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: Find the sum of minimum values of all subarrays of an array.
 		- Hints: Use a monotonic stack to find the nearest smaller elements on both sides.

-	- Advanced Variants

 	#.
 Dynamic Array Updates

 		- Change: Support updates to array elements and recompute the sum of subarray minimums.
 		- Hints: Use a Segment Tree to track minimums and their contributions dynamically.

 	#.
 Additional Constraints

 		- Change: Add constraints like subarray sums must be within a given range or subarray lengths must be limited.
 		- Hints: Combine a Fenwick Tree with constraint checks for efficient processing.

 #.
 Binary Search Variants

-	- Basic Variant
+	#.
+Basic Variant

 		- Problem: Find an element in a sorted array using binary search.
 		- Hints: Divide and conquer to find the target element.

-	- Advanced Variants

 	#.
 Rotated Sorted Array

 		- Change: The array is rotated; find the target element.
 		- Hints: Modify binary search to handle rotations.

 	#.
 Minimum in Rotated Sorted Array with Duplicates

 		- Change: The rotated array contains duplicates.
 		- Hints: Adapt binary search with careful handling of duplicate elements.

 	#.
 Find Median in a Stream

 		- Change: Support dynamic updates and find the median efficiently.
 		- Hints: Use a combination of Heaps or Balanced BSTs for dynamic median maintenance.